LZaruba/spock-test-runner-vscode/README.md

 ### Tests Not Discovered
 - Ensure your test classes extend `Specification`
-- Check that your build tool (Gradle/Maven) is properly configured
+- Check that your Gradle build tool is properly configured
 - Verify that Spock dependencies are included in your project
 - Check the Output panel for "Spock Test Runner" logs